pantheon-se/node-composer/README.md

 ## Configuration

+There are three parameters you can configure:
+- Node version (`node-version`)
+- Yarn version (`yarn-version`)
-There are three parameters you can configure: The node version (`node-version`), the yarn version (`yarn-version`) and the download url template for the node.js binary archives (`node-download-url`).
+- The download url template for the Node.js binary archives (`node-download-url`).

-In the node download url the following parameters are replaced:
+In the Node download url, replace the following placeholders with your specific needs:

 - version: `${version}`
 - type of your os: `${osType}`